giantswarm/mcli/README.md

 ### GitHub

-Ensure that you have a valid GitHub token set in the `OPSCTL_GITHUB_TOKEN` environment variable.
+Ensure that you have a valid GitHub token set in the `GITHUB_TOKEN` environment variable.

 ### SOPS